-Both Girl Scouts of the USA (GSUSA) and Boy Scouts of America (BSA) encourage their members to earn a religious recognition.
-Religious recognitions are developed by the religious organization.
+Girl Scouts of the USA (GSUSA) and Boy Scouts of America (BSA) encourage their members to earn a religious recognition.
+Guidelines for working toward a religious recognition in scouting are developed by religious organizations.

-Religion in Life for Girl Scouts, our online resource, includes a program for younger girls and a program for older girls.
-Girl Scouts and Faith on the GSUSA website explains how religious recognition programs fit into Girl Scouting.
-The online Religion in Life for Girl Scouts program was developed and published by UUA Faith Development Office (FDO) staff.
+Religion in Life for Girl Scouts, available online at no charge, includes a program for younger girls and a program for older girls developed by UUA staff.
+The page, Girl Scouts and Faith, on the GSUSA website explains how religious recognition programs fit into Girl Scouting.

-Religion in Life for Boy Scouts was recently updated by the UUA Faith Development Office and is available at no charge online.
-For Cub Scouts and Webelos, Love and Help, a program in Unitarian Universalist identity for 7- to 11-year olds, is now available for purchase at inSpirit: UU Book and Gift shop.
+Religion in Life for Scouts BSA (PDF) was recently updated by the UUA Faith Development Office and is available at no charge online.
+For Cub Scouts and Webelos, Love and Help , a program in Unitarian Universalist identity for 7- to 11-year olds, is now available for purchase at inSpirit: UU Book and Gift shop.

 UUA and Boy Scouts of America

-On March 24, 2016, the Boy Souts of America and the Unitarian Universalist Association signed an historic Memorandum of Understanding to provide guidance to UU congregations who wish to sponsor Boy Scout troops.
+On March 24, 2016, the Boy Scouts of America and the Unitarian Universalist Association signed an historic Memorandum of Understanding to provide guidance to UU congregations who wish to sponsor Boy Scout troops.
 This move towards re-establishing organizational ties is due to the BSA’s recent policy changes making scouting more inclusive to gay scouts and gay scout leaders.
-Read the full announcement.

 If you want to know more about the Boy Scouts and the UUA, visit Frequently Asked Questions.